pulumi/docs/content/webinars/gitlab-commit-2020-continuous-delivery-and-infrastructure-testing/index.md

 ---
 # Name of the webinar.
 title: "Continuous Delivery and Infrastructure Testing: A Perfect Fit"
-meta_desc: "As cloud-native applications become the norm, it is increasingly important to test infrastructure changes as well as core logic.
-How can you ensure that your application can still be deployed?
-Or verify that networking changes won’t break access to other microservices?"
+meta_desc: "Join Chris Smith as he shows us how to test infrastructure changes and core logic for cloud native applications, an increasingly important part of cloud-native application lifecycles."

 # A featured webinar will display first in the list.
 featured: false